 C. Twelve term hours in unrestricted electives.
 Those seeking ordination as Deacon in the UM church will also need to take Worship (three term hours), United Methodist Studies (six term hours), and Evangelism (three term hours), leaving no hours unrestricted.

 VI.
-Twenty-seven term hours in evangelism and mission track requirements:
+Twenty-seven term hours in evangelism and mission concentration requirements:

-A. Twelve term hours of track requirements, as follows:
+A. Twelve term hours of concentration requirements, as follows:

 1. WX 7310 World Christianity, Its Mission and Unity.